An exercise in our writing class was to write about an astronaut or explorer who loves nature and goes for a walk on a new planet.

 Dear Mom and Dad,

 Planet Zena is not at all what I expected.
 Unlike Mother Earth, which has every color imaginable, Zena is colorless.
 I feel like I stepped into a 1920’s film by Donald R. Dickey, where everything, including the plants and animals, is black, white, or gray.
 The naturalist in me wants to turn this newfound planet upside down to examine Her contents.
-But She seems to be studying me instead.
+But She seems to be studying me instead, with her wind at my back at all times.

 As you know, I am alone.
 The animals keep me occupied.
-A white deer-like creature who has the body of a bear eats miniature black grass that grows in small circles.
-I don’t yet know why this creature rolls himself in stardust after he eats, but if I stay longer, I will observe him and find out.
+A white deer-like creature who also resembles a bear, eats black grass that grows in small circles.
+I don’t yet know why this creature rolls himself in stardust after he eats, but if I stay longer, I will observe and find out.
 Another animal by my side since I arrived is “Rivet .”
-He resembles our beloved dog, Rivet, but he has zebra stripes and sounds like a parrot, mimicking everything I say.
+He resembles our beloved dog, River, but he has zebra stripes and sounds like a parrot, mimicking everything I say.

 All the best,